What are service dogs?

 Sometimes, people mistake emotional support dogs for psychiatric service dogs.
 An emotional support animal simply provides the owner with a therapeutic presence.
 These animals aren’t trained to perform any tasks.
 This is because their presence is meant to mitigate any psychological or emotional symptoms you may be experiencing.

-Getting a service dog
+How to get a service dog

 You must meet several criteria to be eligible for a service dog.
 This may include: